Riccardoengin01/lost-and-found-app/README.md

 ## Admin Password

 Some routes (like viewing the archive or exporting data) require an administrator password.
-The password is defined in `app.py` as `admin123` and must be provided via the `pwd` query parameter when accessing protected routes.
+The application reads the password from the `ADMIN_PASSWORD` environment variable and falls back to `admin123` if it is not set.
+Provide the password via the `pwd` query parameter when accessing protected routes.

 ## Sample Data